Zeronith/Interpreter/README.md

 - `Logo.png` — Logo image used in navbar

 ## Future Features
+Here are some planned improvements to make the editor even better:
-- Resizable Editing Panel
+- Resizable editing panel
-- Javascript Console
+- JavaScript console
-- Opening preview in new tab
+- Opening preview in a new tab
-- Auto-Run
+- Auto-run preview
-- Multiple Theme (Light Mode ||  Dark mode)
+- Multiple themes (Light mode / Dark mode)
-- Code Formatting
+- Code formatting

 ## 👤 Author
-[Enguunbayar]
+Enguunbayar